 - 4a) Nurture an Observant-Responsive Mindset with Mindful Practices

 - 4b) Self-Compassion Practice

 - 4c) Positive Visualization

 - 4e) Notice & Remember What is Going Well (Gratitude)

 Clients have often gone through a vicious cycle of food restriction, leading to additional food sensitivities and further restriction.
 With food reintroduction, we are reversing this cycle!

-Calmly responding to symptoms and feeling safe around food helped Janelle prepare for successful food reintroductions.
+Calmly responding to symptoms and minimizing her reactions through a daily practice allowed Janelle to successfully reintroduce food.
 She appreciated having a step-by-step plan, that was individualized to her needs.
 It was difficult to go slow because everything tasted so good!
 Over the next six months, Janelle reintroduced several foods and enjoyed her healthy, tasty new diet.
 Most importantly, she had a better relationship with food.
 She still had a few symptoms and had to avoid some foods, but her quality of life was much better.

 Private Client Articles: